DimitriosGram/Pricing-API/PricingAPI/README.md

 ## Features

-- Products: The API uses a config file s3://rb-rbcore/parquetfiles/product_specification.csv, this file states which products are currently supported by the API and which are not.
+- Products: The API uses a config file s3 path, this file states which products are currently supported by the API and which are not.
 To support a new product you must fill in the Parameters and the Pricing_methods columns to state which params must be included so that a complete pricing run can be completed for that product and which pricing methods that particular product supports (model, market, market_simple).

 - Pricing Types: The API supports three different pricing types, model, market and market_simple, for a given product the pricing method must be specified in the config file so that the API knows which products support wich pricing types.

-- Config File Store: All config files are supported at s3://rb-rbcore/parquetfiles/, the API uses these to know which products are supported, what the params are that are needed for these products, the pricing methods that are supported for these products and certain metrics that are decided on by the business to actually price the products.
+- Config File Store: All config files are supported at s3 path the API uses these to know which products are supported, what the params are that are needed for these products, the pricing methods that are supported for these products and certain metrics that are decided on by the business to actually price the products.

 - Audit: Each API run audit data is stored in a dynamoDB ("pricing_apirunlog") table at run time, this will include all output data that is produced by the api along with inputdata, date and time of run